 Notable alumni include John D. Rockefeller Jr., John F. Kennedy Jr. and CNN founder and media mogul Ted Turner.

 The student-faculty ratio at Brown University is 8:1, and the school has 69.1 percent of its classes with fewer than 20 students.
 The most popular majors at Brown University include: Economics, General; Biology/Biological Sciences, General; Engineering, General; International Relations and Affairs; and Political Science and Government, General.

 The average freshman retention rate, an indicator of student satisfaction, is 97.5 percent.
 While Brown is seen as an Ivy league school, there are some students that find they still might need help, with some students offering to tutor through somewhere like emergencyessay.com as well as other ways.

 Brown University has a total undergraduate enrollment of 6,455, with a gender distribution of 48 percent male students and 52 percent female students.
 At this school, 78 percent of the students live in college-owned, -operated, or -affiliated housing and 22 percent of students live off campus.

 Brown University is part of the NCAA I athletic conference.

 Brown University offers a number of student services including nonremedial tutoring, women’s center, placement service, health service, and health insurance.

-Brown University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Brown University, like many other university campuses, also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Students who wish to live off-campus may find residential rentals with their own local security service similar to these new york security services to ensure their safety.
 Of the students at Brown University, 30 percent have cars on campus.

 Alcohol is permitted for students of legal age at Brown University.